A Foodcentric Life

 Serving Suggestions

-• Serve cucumber tomato and feta salad as a delicious side dish along side grilled meats like this grilled lemon chicken, finished off with a bowl of dark chocolate ice cream.
+• Serve cucumber and feta salad as a delicious side dish along side grilled meats like this grilled lemon chicken, finished off with a bowl of dark chocolate ice cream.

 • Try it along side of baby back ribs as a nice counterpoint for the sticky sweet sauce.